TrackerLounge/ThreeBoxTrackingPitForTheHomeShop/README.md

 # Setup
 I purchased 3 storage containers from a hardware store.
 Each container can hold 10 gallons.
 I purchased 60 lb. bags of paver sand to fill the three containers.
+I think I put 2 bags in each container.
+Note: The filled tubs are heavy.
+I can slide them around on smooth concrete ok but I can not really stack them for storage.

 <img src='/files/CIMG2569.JPG' width=800>